AdishtJaglan/FadesAI/README.md

-# This is a small project by me.
+<p> This is a small project by me.
 It is a fashion design website with frontend and backend code.
 It has a python chatbot integrated into which takes a prompt and returns an img.
-This project is a work in progress and will recieve frequent updates by me.
+This project is a work in progress and will recieve frequent updates by me.</p>